Taking you way back…

 Send an enquiry

-Matopos has many different species of flora and fauna which can be viewed on a drive through the park.
+Matopos has many different species of flora and fauna which can be viewed on a game walk or drive through the park.
 Your knowledgeable Professional Guide will not miss any opportunity to educate you on the vast bio diversity you will come across.

 Matopos has some well preserved cave paintings that have endured for many years from the Stone-Age up to today.

 The San hunter-gatherers commonly known as Bushman, inhabited these